 Looks at the crisis of life-dominating sins (addictions); presents a biblical view of sin; offers help for working with eating disorders, drugs, and alcohol.
-Also covers the crisis of trugs, are teached a biblical view of sex; gives help for dealing with pornography, homosexuality, adultery, etc. Identical to Ps 524.
+Also covers the crisis of immorality; teaches a biblical view of sex; gives help for dealing with pornography, homosexuality, adultery, etc. Identical to Ps 524.
 OEE only, one hour.